apache/trafficcontrol/docs/source/overview/traffic_ops.rst

 ---------------------
 Traffic Ops Extensions are a way to enhance the basic functionality of Traffic Ops in a custom manner.
 There are two types of extensions:

-Check Extension
+:ref:`to-check-ext`
-	Allows you to add custom checks to the 'Monitor' -> 'Cache Checks' view.
+	Allow you to add custom checks to the 'Monitor' -> 'Cache Checks' view.

-Data source Extensions
+:ref:`to-datasource-ext`
-	Allows you to add data sources for the graph views and usage APIs.
+	Allow you to add data sources for the graph views and usage APIs.

 ..
 These are listed as "in beta" as far back as TO 1.0, sooo